fatemehN/ReproducibilityStudy/exp1/TransTSEG/README.md

 5- Add a new entry to trackers.ini file in "vot2022_workspace" directory(TransT/vot2022_workspace) as follows:
 ####################################

 [TransT_CSA]
 label = TransT_CSA
 protocol = traxpython
 command =  transt_VOT2022_CSA
 paths = <PATH_OF_TRANST>:<PATH_OF_TRANST>/pytracking:<PATH_OF_TRANST>/pytracking/exp1
 env_PATH = <PATH_OF_PYTHON>

 ####################################

-6- Edit the paths of TransT_CSA entry to includes all of necessray paths as recommended on tracker' README.md file.
-The <PATH_OF_TRANST> is your path to "TransT" folder.
+6- Edit the paths of the TransT_CSA entry to include all of the necessary paths as recommended on the tracker' README.md file.
+The <PATH_OF_TRANST> is your path to the "TransT" folder.

 7- Edit <PATH_OF_PYTHON> with your path to the 'transt' environment that you built using 'TMLR_Supp/exp1/README.md'.

 8- Run the evaluation:
     1- Enter the VOT workspace directory (/path/to/vot2022_workspace)